-The global market contributes greatly to the revenues of computer games publishers, so most of the games are already provided with localization options at the development stage.
+The global market contributes greatly to the revenue of computer game publishers, so most games are provided with localization options at the development stage.

 Games can be localized at several levels: